auung/Reverse-Guessing-Game/README.md

 Enter minimum number and maximum number.

-Pick a number bettween the given range and start the game.
-Computer will print out an answer in the console.
+Pick a number between the given range and start the game.
+An guess will be printed out in the console.

-If the answer is correct, type in 'Yes'/'YES'/'yes'.
+If the guess is correct, type in 'Yes'/'YES'/'yes'.

-If the answer is higher than your number, type in 'Over'/'OVER'/'over'.
+If the guess is higher than your number, type in 'Over'/'OVER'/'over'.

-If the answer is lower than your number, type in 'Under'/'UNDER'/'under'.
+If the guess is lower than your number, type in 'Under'/'UNDER'/'under'.